 At this gorgeous property in the Ko Olina resort complex, service is excellent, the food is delicious, and the kids always come first.
-The pool area is gorgeous, boasting a lazy river, two waterslides, and a manmade reef, and the coved-in lagoon offers calm waters.
-It should come as no surprise that Disney delivers when it comes to family fun.
+The pool area is gorgeous, and includes a lazy river, two waterslides, and a manmade reef.
+Even better?
+The lagoon cove offers families a chance to swim in calm ocean waters.
+It should come as no surprise that the Disney Aulani delivers when it comes to family fun.
 Classic movie characters wander the grounds, posing for photos with kids of all ages, decked out in aloha shirts for that extra island flair.
 Dance parties at the pool happen daily.
 Keiki (kids) menus are available at every restaurant, be it sit-down or quick-serve.
 The spa offers treatments for everyone in the family (even toddlers!), or the whole family can enjoy a treatment together in the 'Ohana suite.
 Rooms are also incredibly family-friendly, with spacious layouts and mini-fridges in every room.

-The Grand Wailea Resort may be the most kid-friendly resort on Maui; its biggest selling point has to be the one-of-a-kind pool system with some pretty awesome features: a lazy-river pool, four waterslides, a rope swing, and a water elevator at the center of a faux volcano.
-The resort also has one of the best kids camps we've seen.
+The Grand Wailea Resort may be the most kid-friendly resort on Maui.
+Its biggest selling point has to be the one-of-a-kind pool complex with some pretty awesome features: a lazy-river pool, four waterslides, a rope swing, and a water elevator at the center of a faux volcano.
+The resort also has one of the best kids camps we've seen in a while.
 Camp Grande is a 20,000-square-foot facility with a video arcade, pingpong and foosball tables, a PlayStation room, a mini movie theater, and an activity room for kids 5-12 (seasonal activities available for teens).
 As if that's not enough to keep your kid busy, the beach has great waves for body-surfing and stiller areas for snorkeling.
 Even the rooms are geared towards families: standard rooms are huge and connecting rooms are available.
 There are also great kid options on restaurant menus.

-Guests never run out of things to do at the Hyatt Regency, which can feel like a zoo, waterpark, mall and food court all wrapped into one (crowds included), making it the perfect place to bring your kids on vacation.
-With flamingos, cranes, parrots, and penguins on site, great beach activities like kayaking, snorkeling, and windsurfing lessons, and various Hawaiian-themed kids activities, children will never be bored.
+Guests never run out of things to do at the Hyatt Regency Maui, which can feel like a zoo, waterpark, mall, and food court all wrapped into one.
+It can get busy, but that only speaks to the Hyatt Regency Maui's family-friendly credentials.
+With flamingos, cranes, parrots, and penguins on-site, great beach activities like kayaking, snorkeling, and windsurfing lessons, and various Hawaiian-themed kids activities, children will never be bored.
 And, like many other resorts on our list, the pool complex is impressive, to say the least.
-There is a children's area, rope bridge, and 150-foot waterslide.
-Most of the hotel's restaurants provide kid-friendly options and rollaway beds can be provided in the large standard rooms.
+There's a children's area, rope bridge, and 150-foot waterslide.
+Most of the hotel's restaurants offer kid-friendly options and rollaway beds can be provided in the large Standard Rooms.

 The Sheraton Waikiki is the place to be if you're an avid people watcher.
-The second largest hotel (with an astonishing 1,636 rooms!) in Hawaii means huge crowds, but amenities a-plenty.
-Even better, children under 17 stay for free; however, rollaway beds are pricey.
-If you can get over the incredibly packed pool (get there before 7 a.m. for a spot) the pool complex is impressive, with two connected pools, fountains, a Jacuzzi and a waterslide.
-Children can also enroll in the kids camp where they make leis and go to an aquarium, among other activities.
+It's one of the largest hotels in Hawaii, meaning you can expect to find a shocking amount of amenities as well as plenty of lively action around every corner.
+Children under 17 stay for free, which can help cut down on costs (though you'll have to pay for rollaway beds).
+The bustling pool complex is impressive, with two connected pools, fountains, a hot tub and a waterslide.
+Children can also enroll in the kids' camp where they make leis and go to an aquarium, among other activities.
+You might consider a trip to the adults-only pool while your kids are occupied.
 Have a picky eater?
 Don't worry, because the Sheraton has some of the best kid-friendly options of any Hawaii hotel.

 The Marriott Kauai is a beach bum's paradise.
-With the best beach on Kauai, kids will never be bored body surfing, snorkeling, taking surf lessons, or just playing in the waves.
-And that's not the only reason this is a great hotel for families: It also has the biggest single-level pool (26,000 square feet!) in Hawaii, with five Jacuzzis and waterfalls.
+With one of the best beaches on Kauai, kids will never be bored playing in the calm water.
+And that's not the only reason this is a great hotel for families: It also has one of the biggest single-level pools in Hawaii, with five whirlpools and waterfalls.
 The Marriott also makes it easy to stay with your kids; the standard room can sleep up to four people, rollaways, cribs, and high chairs are free, and Marriott's Activity Zone Experience offers age-appropriate kids activities.